ShaneHarvey/specifications/source/transactions/transactions.rst

 ^^^^^^^^^^^^^^^^^^

 This method ends a ClientSession.
-Drivers MUST call abortTransaction if this session is in the “transaction in progress” state in order to release resources on the server.
+Drivers MUST call abortTransaction if this session is in the "transaction in progress" state in order to release resources on the server.
 Drivers MUST ignore any errors raised by abortTransaction while ending a session.